andrew-aladev/brotli-vs-zstd/README.md

 ## RAM usage

 We are creating compressors and decompressors for each param combination.
-All compressors and decompressors are sitting inside RAM together.
+All compressors and decompressors (34 processors * 2) are sitting inside RAM together.
 Each file passes through all processors using all available processors.
-Benchmark requires about `8 GB` of free RAM.
+Benchmark requires about `10 GB` of free RAM.

 ## Benchmark